What is a Deed of Trust?

 Most people buy properties together as ‘Joint Tenants’, which means they own the property together equally.
 This would mean that, should the property be sold in the future for any reason, then both owners would receive a 50/50 split of the sale proceeds.
 Depending on the circumstances of how the property was first purchased however, you may not feel that this is fair, and a Deed of Trust can help set out how the proceeds of a sale should be distributed.

-If you are planning on purchasing a property and have any queries about how a Deed of Trust may help in your circumstances, please do not hesitate to contact us here or call us on Our conveyancing team are very familiar with preparing Deeds and would be more than happy to help in making sure your wishes are accurately reflected.
+If you are planning on purchasing a property and have any queries about how a Deed of Trust may help in your circumstances, please do not hesitate to all us on Our conveyancing team are very familiar with preparing Deeds and would be more than happy to help in making sure your wishes are accurately reflected.

 How to Avoid Property Fraud